nodejs/node/doc/api/child_process.md

 -->

 The `'spawn'` event is emitted once the child process has spawned successfully.
+If the child process does not spawn successfully, the `'spawn'` event is not emitted and the `'error'` event is emitted instead.

 If emitted, the `'spawn'` event comes before all other events and before any data is received via `stdout` or `stderr`.